umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-overview/overview.md

 ---
-title: Cloud Adoption Overview
+title: About the Azure cloud adoption guide
-description: Describes overview concepts about integrating on-premises applications and services with the cloud or migrating on-premises applications and services to the cloud
+description: Describes the Azure cloud adoption guide and introduces the six decision domains - identity, governance, security, architecture, operations and management, and people
 author: petertay
 ---

-# Overview: Enterprise cloud adoption
+# About the Azure cloud adoption guide

 This guide breaks enterprise cloud adoption into six decision domains: